cartesi/docs/cartesi-rollups/api/json-rpc/portals/ERC1155BatchPortal.md

 ```

 Transfer a batch of ERC-1155 tokens to a DApp and add an input to
 the DApp's input box to signal such operation.

-_Requirements:_
+The caller must enable approval for the portal to manage all of their tokens
+beforehand, by calling the `setApprovalForAll` function in the token contract.

+_Please make sure `_tokenIds` and `_values` have the same length._

 #### Parameters